 It’s important to know that asking for help is okay.
 Whether you are dealing with mental health issues personally or caring for a friend or family member, the situation can feel overwhelming and hopeless.
-This page provides access to information and local resources to help you navigate your situation.
+In support of our mental health initiative, Cobb Collaborative's Mind Your Mind web page provides access to information and local resources to help navigate mental health situations.

 FOR IMMEDIATE HELP

-If you are experiencing an urgent mental health crisis, please call 911 now.
+If you are experiencing a mental health crisis, please call 988.